greggman/webgl-memory/README.md

-   then, if that object is still attached to something else (a buffer attached to a vertex array, a texture attached to a framebuffer, a shader attached to a program), the object is not actually deleted until it's detached or the thing it's attached to is itself deleted.
+   then, if that object is still attached to something else (a buffer attached to a vertex array, a texture attached to a framebuffer, a shader attached to a program), the object is not actually deleted until it's detached or the thing it's attached to is itself deleted
+   <sub>unless the thing it's attached to is currently bound.
+It's complicated 😭</sub>

    Tracking all of that in JavaScript is more work than I was willing to put in ATM.
 My belief is that the stuff that is still attached